yunjiewuw/Ecommerce_Transaction_Database_Analysis/README.md

 ## Analysis Process
 Data Exploration: Gain insights into the structure and content of the dataset.
+### - Feature Engineering:
-Feature Engineering: Preprocess and transform the data to create relevant features for modeling.
+Preprocess and transform the data to create relevant features for modeling.
+### - Model Training:
-Model Training: Build and train classification models to predict product bundles based on transactional data.
+Build and train classification models to predict product bundles based on transactional data.
+### - Model Evaluation:
-Model Evaluation: Assess the performance of the trained models using metrics such as accuracy and confusion matrix.
+Assess the performance of the trained models using metrics such as accuracy and confusion matrix.

 ## Technologies Used
 Python: Programming language used for data analysis and modeling.
-pandas: Library for data manipulation and analysis.
+- pandas: Library for data manipulation and analysis.
-scikit-learn: Library for machine learning algorithms and evaluation metrics. matplotlib and seaborn: Libraries for data visualization.
+- scikit-learn: Library for machine learning algorithms and evaluation metrics.(Kmeans, LogisticRegression, SVM)
-Jupyter Notebook: Interactive environment for conducting data analysis and experimentation.
+- mlxtend: apriori algorithm
+- matplotlib and seaborn: Libraries for data visualization.